The Mercury And Sushi Debate

 - In mentioning the levels of mercury found in the samples tested Burros fails to explain that the FDA’s “Action Level” is a calculated estimate that also includes a ten-fold safety factor.

-I am a skeptical person by nature.
+I am a skeptical person by nature and a firm believer in research and critical thinking, looking for evidenced-based expert opinions.
 I normally dig deeply into things that interest me (sushi obsession anyone?) and have a fairly analytical mind.
 I like to think that I won’t be swayed either way by articles and press releases of this nature, however it is sometimes easy to get caught up in things.
 A day before the NYT article came out I had made plans to dine with six of my co-workers next week, taking them to one of my favorite sushi restaurants (which was one of those on the list).
 When the Times article was published, I was still game, but morale was low so we made reservations at a different type of restaurant.
 Oh well.

-A recently published blog/article in Newsweek refuted a number of these counter arguments, which I will paraphrase for you.
+A recently published article in Newsweek refuted a number of these counter arguments, which I will paraphrase for you.
 I admit to a degree of bias myself, as I love sushi and would like to believe that my favorite food is entirely safe, however an objective perspective drives me to raise awareness over protecting my own interests.
-The points made countering the CCF were:
+I read and re-read the data over and over and took note of the he points made countering the “counter counter argument” which offered some interesting insights.

 Interestingly, Japan has entirely refused to take any action because of the NYT article as “The newspaper is exaggerating the risk,” according to Teruo Tagaki, the chief of the Fisheries Agency’s products safety office.
 Japan has always had closer cultural ties to the sea, and seafood is a significant influence in the traditional Japanese diet.
 Personally, I don’t think I’d like to eat any amount of mercury, but then again, every time I go swimming in the ocean I drink it down, so what’s a piece of fish?
 I also avoid tuna as the species is in danger from serious over fishing.
 But, what I’m trying to say it to use your own judgment, if you feel you should avoid the risk entirely, by all means, do so.
-Sensationalism sells papers, even if it’s true.
+Sensationalism sells papers (and therefore ads), even when claims are accurate.
 But for me, a great sushi meal is sensational, and I’ll still be going out for sushi as much as I can manage.
+I believe in the old standby, “Everything in moderation, including moderation.”